makyo/drab-makyo.com/will/will.md

 ### Section 4: Online Presence

 1. Messages to be made on event of death:
-    * Personal accounts: no posts, messages, or content are to be made on my behalf.
+    * Personal accounts: a single post or message[^lastpost] is to be made, and no further messages to follow.
     * Business and organization accounts: one message stating what happened may be made with a link to a publicly available obituary or news article.
 2. Many online services have rules and regulations surrounding death of an account holder.
 These are to be honored above my wishes.
 3. Dropbox will delete an account after 90 days of inactivity.
 This is to be allowed.